Jojo-Schmitz/microtune/Readme.md

     c) to check for a Score being open, d) the move to [GitHub] (https://github.com/Jojo-Schmitz/microtune),
-    e) (re-)setting plain notes tuning to no tuning, f) Sori and Koron
-    g) optionally work on a slection only got added by Joachim Schmitz, AKA [Jojo-Schmitz] (http://musescore.org/en/user/4901).
+    e) (re-)setting plain notes tuning to no tuning, f) Sori and Koron and g) optionally work on a selection only got added by Joachim Schmitz, AKA [Jojo-Schmitz] (http://musescore.org/en/user/4901).

     Do with it whatever you like.
 The authors cannot be held responsible of